-But deciding on a budget requires more than just entering numbers on a spreadsheet.
+But deciding on your company IT spend requires more than just picking numbers that sound good!
 "Businesses are confused and uncertain as to what an appropriate IT budget is, and they don't have a clear vision how these funds should be spent" (American Structurepoint).

 Here we'll help answer some common IT budgeting questions, examine industry benchmarks, and share insight into where businesses today are investing their IT budgets.